Trail Run Event Information

-Prizegiving will be at 6pm at the Waitomo Glowworm Caves Visitors Centre (i.e. the 6 and 35km finish-lines).
-Come and join us as we celebrate the 2019 event in all its glory.
+Prizegiving will be at the Waitomo Glowworm Caves Visitors Centre (i.e. the 6 and 35km finish-lines) (time TBC).
+Come and join us as we celebrate the 2020event in all its glory.
 Relax with your friends, enjoy some great food and drinks, win some amazing spot prizes and hear how the day went.

 Caves, karst rock, farms and vegetation

 Karst environments can be extremely delicate and easy to damage, please stay to the marked tracks and only venture into caves if they are on the marked trail.